Steele007/uml-project-test-2022-Sebastian_Rodriguez/README.md

 ## Overview:

+### What is This?
+My solution to a take-home project given by the University of Miami Libraries as part of their interview process.
+[Given here](https://github.com/UMiamiLibraries/uml-project-test-2022).

 ### Running the App:
 1. Clone the github repository.
 2. Run 'docker compose up' in the command line.